Department of Geography and Planning

 Degree Requirements for the Major in Geography

-Students must complete a minimum of 48 credits, as follows:
+Students must complete a minimum of 48 credits total of which 42 credits are in geography, as follows:

 The departmental Honors Committee will review each student’s progress at the end of each semester.
 Students whose work has not been satisfactory will be warned and, if warranted, dismissed from the program.
 Unsatisfactory work in a semester would include failing to maintain a satisfactory grade point average, having unjustified incomplete grades, or failing to make satisfactory progress toward completion of the honors program requirements.
 Upon completion of all honors program requirements with a grade point average of 3.50 in geography and 3.25 overall, students will be recommended by the Honors Committee for graduation with Honors in Geography.